 Being born in the early 80’s I grew up with the early consoles which I dearly love to this day.
-The first computer in our household was a green screened Amstrad CPC 464, which if you don’t know housed its games on cassettes rather than the cartridges synonymous with the NES and Sega Master System.
-The games on this computer stay with me today and have influenced me greatly, bubble bobble and Gryzor (or Contra as it’s known elsewhere) were two of my favorites.
+The first computer in our household was a green-screened Amstrad CPC 464, which if you don’t know housed its games on cassettes rather than the cartridges synonymous with the NES and Sega Master System.
+The games on this computer stay with me today and have influenced me greatly, bubble bobble and Gryzor (or Contra as it’s known elsewhere) were two of my favourites.

 Our first console was the Master System, followed by the Mega Drive and I was also lucky enough to get a Gameboy one Christmas.
 I literally played these guys to death!
 They also connected me to people who would become great friends, chatting about games, swapping games to play and even exchanging tips and cheats.
 It was a common ground from which great friendships were formed.

-The Playstation then PS2 soon followed while studying at University.
-I remember many a night, me and a group of friends taking turns completing missions on Grand Theft Auto: Vice City which remains one of my favorite games of all time.
+The PlayStation then PS2 soon followed while studying at University.
+I remember many a night, me and a group of friends taking turns completing missions on Grand Theft Auto: Vice City which remains one of my favourite games of all time.
 After the PS2 I started to lose touch with gaming (I owned a DS but only really played Mario and Zelda) and also started to lose touch with the many great friends I had made along the way.
 Once or twice we met up for a gaming night with a few beers around one of our houses which I really enjoyed but I got in the bad habit of saying ‘no’ or ‘sorry I can’t’.
 I suppose this was a by-product of ‘growing up’, getting married, having kids and all that adult stuff that comes along.
-I failed to invest time into gaming and my friends.
+I failed to invest time in gaming and my friends.
 I don’t know why but I always feel guilty if I take time away from my family for myself.

 I’ve been dealing with depression of varying degrees for a few years, and now I understand it a bit more (and accept it), looking back, if I’m honest, I’ve been dealing with it most of my life.
 I won’t go into why (we all have or problems/issues) but I’m ok.
 I have a wife who understands me and is just the best, I have two bright, beautiful and hilarious kids who are my world.
 Outside work colleagues, I don’t really interact with anyone.
-I’ve lost touch with literally all my friends and aside my family, I do find life quite lonely and difficult at times.
+I’ve lost touch with literally all my friends and aside from my family, I do find life quite lonely and difficult at times.

 Last year I started hearing about this new Nintendo console that was being released, it was a handheld console.
 Hmm interesting…..
 Once I get something in my head I can get quite obsessive so I searched around the internet quite a bit for any information I could and liked what I was seeing/hearing.
 I started listening to gaming podcasts (most notably The Switch Cast) which I loved as I could listen to them on the go in my busy life.
 My passion for games started to spark again, so much so that in June my ever-intuitive wife and kids bought me a Switch for Father’s Day (they really are the best!)